CALIFORNIA HIGHWAY PATROL

 Some of the" Twin-V" motorcycle radios were experimentally replaced in approximately early 1958 by the new Motorola "Transistorized Dispatcher" hybrid motorcycle radios, a one-piece set which made extensive use of transistors and which was shock-mounted within a hard shell weather housing, usually over the rear fender, rather than in boxes at the saddlebag areas.
 Those sets were model T31-1-PH50 and were otherwise of the same power level and features as the older Twin-V radios, except for dramatically lower battery power consumption and extremely high reliability.
 These sets are generally referred to as "Motorcycle Dispatchers."
 Officers and technicians were ecstatic with the performance of these radios and squabbles often broke out over seniority as to who was to have the transistorized radio equipped cycles!
 These first generation Transistorized Dispatchers were slightly different than the ones shown below, in that until approximately late 1959, there was no microphone hang-up assembly on the left side of the control head, and the microphones were the same rounded style as shown on the "Twin-V" vacuum tube radios above.
 The Transistorized Dispatchers were an extremely successful and reliable product, and were made over an eleven year period and were used worldwide.
 They are probably the most recognized police motorcycle radio and were used in one model or another by CHP for over twenty years.
 This would have been a record, except that the GE Range mobile radios still in service as of 2010 have been in service since 1988!

 Note that the photo below should say that the CHP T31BAT versions had the all black control heads.
 The earliest heads were two-tone as shown, and used on the T31-1 and early T31AAT series.
 The pilot lamp shown in the photo was eliminated somewhere between prototype and full production.
 There were several control head styles.
 The first Transistorized Dispatchers had a two tone dark gray and cream-gray control head with no microphone hang-up clip on the side and the cables exited the rear.
 Models T31-1.
 Almost immediately after those were in production, the head color for the CHP order changed to all black with an all black microphone, still with cables out the rear (as in photos of CHP officers below from 1958 and 1958-62.)
-By the time of the T31AAT model, the cable exited the side (as directly below) with a microphone clip at that spot and the control head was all black.
+By the time of the T31AAT model, the cable exited the side (as directly below) with a microphone clip at that spot and the control head was fairly soon after switched to all black.
 The T31BAT versions were the same.

-The photo below appears to date from 1958 as the year sticker on the car license plate is so marked.
+The photo below appears to also date from 1958, as the year sticker on the car license plate is so marked.
 Probably late summer.
 This is an example of one of the first T31AAT series motorcycle radios installed, or a very-last-production T31-1.
 Note that the microphone is still mounted on the handlebars rather than the left side of the control head, but that the head is already black and that the weather cover on the radio is a steel box rather than the vinyl "soft" cover.

 Another photo from the same time period, probably between 1958-61: